State senator, Oklahoma Blood Institute partner to host blood drives

 To follow current Centers for Disease Control guidelines, each blood drive will take place at a mobile unit with scheduled appointments to reduce social contact for donors.

-Appointment time slots, sign-ups and donor information can be found at www.obi.org.
+Appointment time slots, signups and donor information can be found at obi.org.
 Drive-ups are also welcome.